panaitescu-paul/Banking-Platform-NodeJS-2021/README.md

 # Banking System

-Banking System with Database made in SQLite, and RESTful APIs made in NodeJS.
+Banking Platform with Database made in SQLite, and RESTful APIs made in NodeJS.